 - Why not serve a bunch of different appetizers?
-Serve with these festive Party Olives, Lemon Artichoke Dip, and Veggie Hummus Cups, some Butternut Squash Bruschetta and these very good and easy Crunchy Crab Sushi Rolls.
+Serve with these festive Party Olives, Lemon Artichoke Dip, these Veggie Hummus Cups, some Butternut Squash Bruschetta and these very good and easy Crunchy Crab Sushi Rolls.

 - These bites are just as good room temperature as hot from the oven, so they’re great for a party.